fanderse/fanderse.github.io/about.md

 Hi, my name is Florian Andersen and I am a PhD student and researcher at Sciences Po, Paris.
 I study work and labor markets.
 Generally, I like economic sociology and data analysis.
 Specifically, I research French and German economies to understand how and why people switch jobs, occupations, and employers and to explain how this affects national markets and social inequality.

-I have extensive experience working with linked employer-employee administrative data (SIEED, LIAB), survey data (EU-SILC), and digital human trace data produced by companies (Linkedin) and other organizations (Kununu, Stepstone).
+I have extensive experience working with linked employer-employee administrative data (SIEED, LIAB), survey data (EU-SILC), and digital human trace data produced by companies (Linkedin) and other organizations.
 I position my approach to data analysis between large-scale quantitative analysis and in-depth qualitative investigation, and I have worked with complex statistical models for cross-sectional and longitudinal data with various levels of nesting, qualitative and quantitative text analysis, visual and statistical network analysis, historical process tracing and causal modeling.

 I love to dive into the complexity of social systems and to solve tough problems.